0xblackbird/Enum.sh/README.md

 # Description
-A subdomain scanner with 2 tools and a probing function **(httprobe)**
+A subdomain scanner with 2 tools and a probing function **(httprobe)** This makes it easier so you only need to run this script once!
+More tools comming soon!

 # Installation
 1. `$ git clone https://github.com/flemishhacker/Subdomain-Scanner.git`